nats-io/nats-site/content/documentation/faq.md

 ### <a name="maintainer"></a>Who maintains NATS?

-NATS is sponsored and supported by Apcera, the trusted application platform company founded by Derek Collison.
-The Apcera team maintain the NATS server, as well as the Go, Ruby, Node.js, C, C#, Java and several other client libraries.
+NATS is sponsored and supported by Synadia, a company founded by Derek Collison.
+The Synadia team maintain the NATS server, as well as the Go, Ruby, Node.js, C, C#, Java and several other client libraries.
 Our very active user community also contributes client libraries for several other implementation languages.
 Please see the [download](/download/) page for the complete list, and links to the relevant source repositories and documentation.

 ### <a name="clients"></a>What client support exists for NATS?

-Please see the [Download](/download/) page for the latest list of Apcera- and community-sponsored NATS clients.
+Please see the [Download](/download/) page for the latest list of Synadia- and community-sponsored NATS clients.

 ## Technical Questions